 - Now Right-click on the graphics card driver setup file and select Properties.

 - Go to Compatibility and checkmark on Run this program in compatibility mode for.

 - Select Windows 7 or Windows 8 as shown image below Apply and Ok.

-Again Right-click on the setup file and select Run as administrator Follow on screen instructions to install the Graphics driver then after Reboot PC.
+Again Right-click on the setup file and select Run as administrator Follow on-screen instructions to install the Graphics driver then after Reboot the PC.
 On the next login Open Settings > System.
 Click on the advanced display settings.
 Click on the recommended value.

 Turn on GPU Scaling

-Here another optional solution the probably helps to fix the issue.
+Here is another optional solution that probably helps to fix the issue.

 - Open your AMD Radeon settings

 - Find GPU Scaling there and enable it